aws-amplify/docs/js/interactions.md

     conversationModeOn={false}
 />
 ```
-By default, the ChatBot will allow for both voice and text interaction.
-You can turn off text interaction by passing prop `textEnabled={false}` or you can turn off voice interaction by passing prop `voiceEnabled={false}`.
+By default, the ChatBot will allow for only text interaction.
+You can turn off text interaction by passing prop `textEnabled={false}` or you can turn on voice interaction by passing prop `voiceEnabled={true}`.
+You should not disable both; this will cause no user inputs to be available.

 You can also configure `silenceDelay={customTime}` where `customTime` is the the silence detection time in milliseconds.
 The default value is 1000.